Pan American Airways

 PAA 1/31/1966-12/04/1991

-Here are some of locations which I have forgotten the name of the hotel we used.
-Douala, Rabat, Casablanca, Shanghai.
-Surly someone knows what happen to the Eruopa in Copenhagen?
+Here are a couple of locations which I have forgotten the name of the hotel we used.
+Rabat, Casablanca.

 Crew Layover Hotels